ShovonSG/Machine-Learning-Algorithm-in-7-Days/README.md

 # Machine-Learning-Algorithm-in-7-Days
-All the codes for 7 ML algorithms
+**The repository contains codes for different modules in this video Series